lamg/pmproxy/README.md

 ## Tasks

-- [x] Flexible restrictions and access to resources specifications
 - [x] Replace redirection with a page informing the error and a link to the login page when needed.
 - [ ] English grammar
 - [ ] Slow operations not in GUI's main thread